 - Laura Louisa Scoggins, aged 31, who settled in America from Norwich, England, in 1907

-- Hartford Scoggins, aged 34, who emigrated to the United States, in 1918
+- Hartford Scoggins, aged 34, who immigrated to the United States, in 1918

-- William Scoggins, aged 26, who emigrated to the United States from London, England, in 1922
+- William Scoggins, aged 26, who immigrated to the United States from London, England, in 1922

 - Jerry Scoggins (1913-2004), American country singer, best remembered for singing "The Ballad of Jed Clampett," the theme song to the 1960s sitcom "The Beverly Hillbillies"